roots/bedrock/README.md

 ## Vagrant/Ansible

 Vagrant and Ansible integration with Bedrock can now be found in the separate [bedrock-ansible](https://github.com/roots/bedrock-ansible) project.
-Basic instructions exist in that project's README, but if you want a Vagrant box tied to a specific Bedrock based WP application, copy the example `Vagrantfile` into your app's repo and edit the necessary file paths.
+Basic instructions exist in that project's `README`, but if you want a Vagrant box tied to a specific Bedrock based WP application, copy the example `Vagrantfile` into your app's repo and edit the necessary file paths.

 Note that using Ansible you no longer need to manually create/edit a `.env` file (or use `composer create-project` to generate one).
 Ansible will generate a `.env` based on its config and automatically generate salts/keys.